Nonconformally Ricci-flat instantons in Conformal Gravity with and without nonlinear matter fields: Nonlinearly charged Gravitational instantons

 Notice that, in this case, the metric possesses a zero-dimensional set of fixed points at $r=n$ where the metric degenerates --- this is usually referred to as a NUT.
 Additionally, it is completely regular in the range $n\leq r<\infty$ as long as the conditions~\eqref{sd-TN} are imposed on the period of the Euclidean time in Eq.~\eqref{betanut}.
 The latter gives $\beta_\tau=8\pi n$ and the Euler characteristic of this solution is $\chi(\mathcal{M})=1$.

 Notice that, in the absence of matter fields, this solution reduces to that studied in Ref.~\cite{Corral:2021xsu}.
-In such a case, it is worth mentioning that this self-dual instanton is not conformally Einstein, since the constraints in Eq.~\eqref{constraints-confE} reduce to
+In such a case, it is worth mentioning that this self-dual instanton is not conformally Ricci-flat either, since the constraints in Eq.~\eqref{constraints-confE} reduce to

 while $\mathcal{P}=0$.
 The first condition is nonvanishing as long as $b\neq0$, and it remains valid even in the limit $\ell \to \infty$.
 In the case $b=0$, the constraint~\eqref{sd-TN} further implies $c=0$, and one recovers the standard self-dual Taub-NUT metric, which is an Einstein space.
-In other words, the presence of the parameters $b$ and $c$ prevents the solution from being conformally related to an Einstein space.
-This analysis was not presented in Ref.~\cite{Corral:2021xsu} and it provides a formal demonstration that the solution cannot be obtained from a conformal transformation of the Taub-NUT-AdS solution of Einstein gravity.
+In other words, the presence of the parameters $b$ and $c$ prevents the solution from being conformally related to a Ricci-flat space.
+This analysis was not presented in Ref.~\cite{Corral:2021xsu}, and it provides a formal demonstration that the solution cannot be obtained from a conformal transformation of the Taub-NUT-AdS solution of Einstein gravity.

 On the other hand, the Euclidean on-shell action for the self-dual Taub-NUT instanton sourced by nonlinear conformal matter, cf. Eq.~\eqref{TN-sd}, is

 where $\beta=8\pi n$ has been used.
 On the other hand, the Euclidean on-shell action for the Taub-Bolt solution can be obtained in a similar manner.
 However, its explicit form is cumbersome and not very illuminating.
 Nevertheless, it is worth mentioning that there appear logarithmic terms in the partition function, which are related to the presence of nonlinear terms of ModMax theory.
 A similar behavior has been observed in the Einstein-Skyrme model, where the nonlinear nature of Skyrmions can be used to construct deformations of $\mathbb{CP}^2$ as gravitational instantons in general relativity~\cite{Canfora:2025roy}.